Dinosaurs of the

 The project was well underway in 1870 when the notorious politician

-way he could profit via illegal kickbacks from the museum, Tweed
+no way he could profit via illegal kickbacks from the museum,

-determined to destroy it.
-He packed the park commission with his
+Tweed determined to destroy it.
+He packed the park commission

-own people who then voted to put a stop to the project and destroy
+with his own people who then voted to put a stop to the project

-drastic action was needed.
-A year later thugs, sent by Tweed,
+more drastic action was needed.
+A year later thugs, sent by

-broke into the workshop and smashed the dinosaurs with sledge
+Tweed, broke into the workshop and smashed the dinosaurs with

-hammers.
-Later, they came back and did the same to Hawkins' molds
+sledge hammers.
+Later, they came back and did the same to Hawkins'

-and small scale models.
-Hawkins was shocked and disgusted with
+molds and small scale models.
+Hawkins was shocked and disgusted

-this episode and after a stint on the staff at Princeton University,
+with this episode and after a stint on the staff at Princeton

-returned to England.
-And so the Great Paleozoic Museum of Central
+University, returned to England.
+And so the Great Paleozoic

 The Great Bone War